DeepRegNet/DeepReg/docs/source/docs/configuration.md

 DeepReg uses `tf.keras.Model` `add_loss()` method to add losses to the model, which provides some flexibility in configuration.

+Currently, DeepReg offers conditional, ddf/dvf and affine registration pre-built models.
+The models are configured to add the losses as follows:

+- Conditional: label loss.
+- DDF/DVF: ddf loss, image loss, label loss.
+- Affine: ddf loss, image loss, label loss.

+Therefore, currently, the config file requires all the appropriate fields to be passed such that the model can be built accordingly.

 #### Image

 - `weight`: float type, weight of individual loss element in total loss function.